 If option’s prices tend to be high in times of high implied volatility and implied volatility usually, has been higher than actual volatility that means that options have been overpriced most of the time.
 This means that option sellers have an edge because they are selling these too expensive options.

 Just look at the following historical vs implied volatility chart.
 The red parts are the periods during which IV was overstating HV and the green parts are the periods during which IV was understating HV.
 As you can see, implied volatility was overstating historical volatility most of the time!

 Think of options selling as an insurance company.
-Insurance companies sell you insurances because they know that statistically, they won’t have to pay out a lot of insurances.
+Insurance companies sell you insurance because they know that statistically, they won’t have to pay out a lot of insurances.

 The same goes for options selling.
-You sell options because you know that statistically options have been overpriced and you, therefore, have an edge.
+You sell options because you know that statistical options have been overpriced and you, therefore, have an edge.